bpaskin/WAS-Tekton/README.md

 In a true CI/CD pipeleine developers would not be submitting a Pipeline Run with the necessary data to kick off a pipeline, they would use an EventListener that would take some inputs and start the Pipeline Run.

-1. Setup the necessary ServiceAccount and cluster secuity to receive events and act upon them
+1. Setup the necessary ServiceAccount and cluster secuity to receive events and act upon them.
+The file must be updated with the namespace used for the Pipeline for the security.
+Update `CHANGE_ME` with the appropriate namespace.
 ```
 oc apply -f was-triggers-security.yaml -n <project>
 ```